 A new feature for Niagara Launcher has to be…

-- Simple: Easy to configure and easy to use.
+- Simple: It is easy to configure and easy to use.
 As few settings & toggles as possible.

-- Impactful: Either appealing for many or necessary for some.
+- Impactful: It is either appealing for many or necessary for some.

-- Universal: Has to work everywhere: in every country, on all phones.
+- Universal: It has to work everywhere: in every country, on all phones.